s12chung/dom_routes/README.md

 ## Advanced Use
 ### Executing a different route
 Sometimes you want to execute a different route too.
-For that, you can define a template like so:
+For that, you can specify it like so:
 ```ruby
 self.js_route = "demos/edit" # can be "demos#edit", "edit", { controller: "demos", action: "edit" }, or a DomRoutes::Route object
 ```